raspberrypilearning/getting-started-crumble/en/step_5.md

 --- /print-only ---

 Think about what the LED is doing in each moment to flash.
-What instructions do we need to give the LED to make if flash?
+What instructions do you need to give the LED to make it flash?

 --- hints ---

 --- hint ---

+This is what your program should tell the LED:

-Use code so that when the `program starts`{:class="crumblebasic"}, the LED `turns on`{:class="crumbleinputoutput"}.
-Then, `after half a second`{:class="crumblecontrol"}, the LED `turns off`{:class="crumbleinputoutput"}.
-Once off `wait another half a second`{:class="crumblecontrol"}.
-To keep flashing, all of that code will need to `repeat`{:class="crumblecontrol"} perhaps ten times or however many you like.
+1. When the `program starts`{:class="crumblebasic"}, the LED `turns on`{:class="crumbleinputoutput"}

+1. Then, `after half a second`{:class="crumblecontrol"}, the LED `turns off`{:class="crumbleinputoutput"}

+1. Once the LED is off, `wait half a second`{:class="crumblecontrol"} again

+So the LED keeps flashing on and off, all of that code needs to `repeat`{:class="crumblecontrol"} ten times (or however many times you like).

 --- /hint ---

 --- hint ---

-When using repeat loops, remember that the first block in the loop will at some point come right after the last block.
+In a repeat loop, after every block in the loop has run, the first block in the loop runs again, right after the final block in the loop.

-Use the blocks below to make flashing LED code.
+Use the blocks below to create code to flash your LED.

 ![Crumble blocks needed for a flashing LED](images/flashing_LED_parsons.png)

+Note: 1000 milliseconds make up one 1 second.
+So 500 millseconds is half a second.
+This means that a `wait 500 milliseconds`{:class="crumblecontrol"} block and a `wait 0.5 seconds`{:class="crumblecontrol"} block do exactly the same thing.
+Take your pick!

 --- /hint ---

 --- hint ---

-You need a `wait`{:class="crumblecontrol"} after every `on`{:class="crumbleinputoutput"} or `off`{:class="crumbleinputoutput"} block.
+You need a `wait`{:class="crumblecontrol"} block after every `on`{:class="crumbleinputoutput"} and every `off`{:class="crumbleinputoutput"} block.

-Test the code below and see if it does what you expect.
+Test the code below, and see if it does what you expect.

 ![flashing LED code solution](images/flashing_LED_code_solution.png)